-As of October 31, 2021, we were required to comply with the following financial covenants: (a) a quarterly consolidated leverage ratio of not more than 2.75 to 1.00 and (b) a quarterly consolidated fixed charge coverage ratio of not less than 1.50 to 1.00.
-As of October 31, 2021, our consolidated leverage ratio was 1.26 to 1.00 and our consolidated fixed charge coverage ratio was 2.52 to 1.00 and we were in compliance with all such covenants of the credit facility.
-The loans are secured by real property, personal property and the capital stock of our subsidiaries.
+As of October 31, 2022, we were required to comply with the following financial covenants: (a) a quarterly consolidated leverage ratio of not more than 3.5 to 1.00 and (b) a quarterly consolidated fixed charge coverage ratio of not less than 1.25 to 1.00.
+As of October 31, 2022, our consolidated leverage ratio was 2.17 to 1.00 and our consolidated fixed charge coverage ratio was 1.71 to 1.00 and we were in compliance with all such covenants of the credit facility.
 We pay fees on unused commitments on the credit facility.